๐ŸŒก๏ธIntro to Climate Science

 • Affected organisms include corals, mollusks, echinoderms, and calcifying plankton like coccolithophores and foraminifera

-• Weaker structures increase vulnerability to predation, wave damage, and environmental stress—a compounding problem
+• Weaker structures increase vulnerability to predation, wave damage, and environmental stress, creating a compounding problem

 Shellfish and Pteropod Shell Dissolution

-• Active dissolution occurs when seawater becomes undersaturated with aragonite, literally eating away at existing shells
+• Active dissolution occurs when seawater becomes undersaturated with aragonite (a form of CaCO3CaCO_3), literally eating away at existing shells

-• Pteropods (sea butterflies) are especially vulnerable because their thin aragonite shells dissolve faster than they can repair them
+• Pteropods (sea butterflies) are especially vulnerable because their thin aragonite shells dissolve faster than the organisms can repair them

-• Food web significance—pteropods are critical prey for salmon, herring, and whales, making their decline an ecosystem-wide concern
+• Food web significance: pteropods are critical prey for salmon, herring, and whales, so their decline becomes an ecosystem-wide concern

-Compare: Coral calcification vs. pteropod shell dissolution—both involve calcium carbonate chemistry, but corals struggle to build while pteropods face active breakdown of existing structures.
-If an FRQ asks about "most immediate" acidification impacts, pteropod dissolution is your strongest example.
+Compare: Coral calcification vs. pteropod shell dissolution.
+Both involve calcium carbonate chemistry, but corals struggle to build new skeleton while pteropods face active breakdown of existing structures.
+If a question asks about "most immediate" acidification impacts, pteropod dissolution is your strongest example.

 Coral Reef Systems